hpe-dev-incubator/hpe-dev-portal/content/blog/real-time-smart-city-traffic-monitoring-using-microservices-based-streaming-architecture-part-2.md

 So we now have a proper, concrete target in mind.
 It turns out that if we decide to base our system around reading our data from a Kafka-style stream (i.e., persistent, scalable, and high performance), then we will naturally end up with a pretty cool, modern CEP microservice.

-The important point here is not to show how to build a super complicated enterprise architecture, but rather that by making some simple technology choices and building our demo in a reasonable way, we **naturally end up with** this elegant, modern, and **simple architecture**.
+The important point here is not to show how to build a super complicated enterprise architecture, but rather that, by making some simple technology choices and building our demo in a reasonable way, we **naturally end up with** this elegant, modern, and **simple architecture**.

 For simplicity’s sake, I have decided to implement my prototype on a MapR Sandbox<sup>*</sup>.
 This is because it will include the stream messaging system, MapR Event Store, which I can use through the Kafka 0.9 API with very little configuration and know it will work the same on a production MapR 5.1+ cluster.